 Unfortunately, I can write from personal experience about the 60 red-light cameras that have been installed in Nassau County since last summer.
 No, not from driving, but from the envelope received that contained a friendly Notice of Liability Red Light Camera Violation.

-Although the vehicle was being driven by someone who shall remain nameless, the Notice stated that under the … Read the rest
+Although the vehicle was being driven by someone who shall remain nameless, the Notice stated that under the law the registered owner of the vehicle is liable to pay a fine.
+The Notice even came with 3 color photos and an internet link to a video of the infraction, which video completely destroyed the defense being offered by … Read the rest

 Yesterday, April 23, 2009, was this year’s Operation Safe Stop Day, a day when law police officers ride on board school buses and in marked and unmarked patrol units on selected bus routes that have a history of illegal passing complaints.
 Police will issue tickets to drivers who pass stopped school buses.
-All violations will be reported to a central … Read the rest
+All violations will be reported to a central command post so that final figures will be available to state and local officials as well as the media.